HeySkidee/practice/README.md

 ### guy works hard af
 ### Devil told me keep doin this shit

+staying calm, humble, smiling more, talking less, doing more, staying calm, focused and quick is my speciality.

 work on it until it makes you rich

 Talk is cheap